 - Rent Clause – Concerns related to the rent clause certainly include the amount of rent, but the clause can include a number of other details.
 The clause will frequently set forth the day rent is due along with the manner it must be paid.
 The rent clause may also include language setting forth responsibility for additional charges including charges for common areas.

-- Alteration and Improvement language – In most situations a business will need to make at least some changes to the design, décor, or layout of the commercial lease premises.
-In other circumstances the space may be unfinished.
-These provisions set forth whether a business is authorized to make changes to commercial space, who is authorized to perform the work, and a myriad of other related details.
+- Alteration and Improvement language – In most situations, a business will need to make at least some changes to the design, décor, or layout of the commercial lease premises.
+In other circumstances, the space may be unfinished.
+These provisions set forth whether a business is authorized to make changes to commercial space, who is authorized to perform the work, and myriad other related details.

 - Exclusive use clause of the commercial lease – Commercial leases should have use clauses and exclusive use clauses.
 Use clauses set forth and limit how you will be able to use the commercial space so a careful review of this language is essential.
 Some use clauses may even contain language making the business the building’s exclusive provider or a particular good or service.

 The above addresses some of the more commonly encountered commercial lease complications.
-While it is impossible to account for unforeseeable issues, engaging in careful review of a commercial lease can address foreseeable issues and reduce the odds for a costly dispute that saps your company’s momentum.
+While it is impossible to account for unforeseeable issues, engaging in a careful review of a commercial lease can address foreseeable issues and reduce the odds of a costly dispute that saps your company’s momentum.

 Work with Sacramento Commercial Lease Attorney

-If your business is seeking a commercial lease, engaging in a careful and comprehensive review of the lease agreement is essential The commercial lease attorneys of the NewPoint Law Group can assess the language in a proposed contract and recommend changes to reduce the likelihood of disputes or litigation.
-To schedule a confidential consultation at our Roseville or Folsom law offices, call the NewPoint Law Group at 1-800-358-0305 or contact our firm online.
+If your business is seeking a commercial lease, engaging in a careful and comprehensive review of the lease agreement is essential The commercial lease attorneys of the NewPoint Law Group, LLP, can assess the language in a proposed contract and recommend changes to reduce the likelihood of disputes or litigation.
+To schedule a confidential consultation at our Roseville or Folsom law offices, call the NewPoint Law Group, LLP, at 800-358-0305 or contact our firm online.